 You’ve probably already expected it.
-Of course, the first one to check in a bra for shoulder pain prevention are the straps.
+Of course, the first one to check in a bra for shoulder pain prevention is the straps.
 They’re the ones that actually go on and around your shoulders.
 If there’s pain there, it must be these little silent killers.

 You’re not wrong.
 Several qualities of your bra straps may not be up to par with the level of protection and comfort your shoulders require.
 When you’re wishing for more comfortable bra straps, you’re not asking for too much.
 Your bra may just be ill-equipped to give you that satisfaction.
 When evaluating bra straps, there are four major factors to consider: its width, adjustability, padding or cushioning, and its placement on your shoulders and beyond.